VISION

 -

 Reasoning is primary, communication is output.
-Chalie reasons continuously.
 Responding to a user is one possible action, not the default.
 Goals, plans, and world state persist across sessions and evolve autonomously.

 -

 Memory creates intelligence.
-Progressive abstraction — from raw observation to compressed episode to generalized concept — produces accumulated wisdom no single model call can replicate.
+Progressive abstraction — raw observation → compressed episode → generalized concept — produces accumulated wisdom no single model call can replicate.
 Decay ensures relevance.
 Uncertainty prevents hallucination.

 -

 Models are stacked, not swapped.
-Each cognitive function uses the model optimized for its task.
 A classifier, a planner, a verifier, and a communicator — working in sequence through deterministic gates — reason better together than any single model alone.

 -